Resource-based Advantages

 As the person responsible for shaping the strategic management process, you must take into account the role of organizational culture.

-What specific, actionable measures can you implement to align culture with strategy — and ensure that culture supports strategic decision-making and execution?
+What specific, actionable measures can you implement to ensure that your culture supports strategic decision-making and execution?

 Reading — key takeaways

-Form small groups of 3–4 students and discuss what you have learned about the Resource-Based View (RBV) from reading Peteraf (1993).
+Form small groups of 3–4 students and discuss what you have learned about the Resource-Based View (RBV) from reading Peteraf (1993) and clarify issues of understanding.
+Focus on following questions:

 Key assumptions